foster care alumni change the narrative

 It all started when…

-In 2015 co-founders Vanessa Morrison, Bruce Waight, and Brondalyn Coleman, started having conversations about the obstacles and barriers that many youth of color face when it comes to their ethnic hair and skin care needs in foster and adoptive care.
-After years of volunteering, planning, and advocating on behalf of these issues the co-founders launched Cut it Forward to address these underserved needs.
+In 2014 co-founders Vanessa Morrison and Bruce Waight started planning to address the obstacles and barriers that many youth of color face when it comes to their ethnic hair and skin care needs in foster and adoptive care.
+After years of volunteering, planning, and advocating on behalf of these issues, in 2016 they launched Cut it Forward and began the work.
+Brondalyn Coleman joined their efforts in 2018 and together they launched as a 501 (c)3 to address these culturally specific, underserved needs as a formal organization.

 “Youth of color oftentimes enter foster and adoptive systems with their culturally specific, hair and skin care needs going unmet.”
 Morrison explained.
 “This isolating gap can be detrimental to a youth’s self-image, confidence, a barrier in cultural bonding, and more.”
 Morrison stated.

-With an intention to create accessible, consistent, reliable resources led and informed by the very community with the lived experiences, Cut it Forward was launched in 2018.
+With an intention to create accessible, consistent, reliable resources led and informed by the very community with the lived experiences, Cut it Forward has become a resource to families not only in Oklahoma but both nationally and internationally.

 Stay updated by following Cut it Forward on social media or subscribing to the monthly buzz below.